A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Experiments

-We generated synthetic anomalies as follows.
-First, we chose a data point from $\mathcal{D}_\text{test}^\text{norm}$ and randomly selected $d_\text{anom}$ feature indices.
-Then, for real-valued datasets, we perturbed those feature values of the chosen data point by adding noise drawn independently and uniformly from $[-2,-1] \cup [1,2]$.
-This magnitude of noise was set because every real-valued dataset was normalized to have the standard deviation being one.
-For the binary-valued dataset (i.e., \texttt{Lympho}), instead of adding the uniform noise, we flipped (i.e., $0 \to 1, \ 1 \to 0$) the values of the $d_\text{anom}$ selected features.
-Then, we computed attributions by the interpretation methods.
-We repeated the above procedures for 100 times for each dataset and each interpretation method.
+We investigated the performance of the attribution methods under controlled conditions using the normal half of test data, $\mathcal{D}_\text{test}^\text{norm}$.
+We generated synthetic anomalies by perturbing some features of the normal data and then tried to localize them with attribution results.
+We synthesized the anomalies as follows: for every data point of $\mathcal{D}_\text{test}^\text{norm}$, we selected a set of $d_\text{anom}$ features, and perturbed the values of the selected features by adding noise drawn uniformly from $[-2,-1] \cup [1,2]$ (for real-valued datasets).
+We set this magnitude of the noise because the real-valued datasets were normalized to have the unit standard deviation.
+For the binary-valued dataset (i.e., \texttt{Lympho}), instead of adding the real-valued noise, we flipped the values of the selected features.